mc Assetpilot

 Learn more about the different parameter types you can choose from

-The parameter type you choose here, will affect the input field(s) that appear later when entering specific values to the parameters while creating a forecast.
+The parameter type you choose here, will affect the input field(s) that appear later when entering specific values to the parameters while creating a financial forecast.

 Parameter type